keredson/ygit/README.md

 ### Authentication
 Supply a username/password to `clone()`.
 The credentials will be stored on the device, AES encrypted with the machine id as the key.

-## Design
-This is a partial `git` client implemented in pure python, targeting MicroPython.
-It speaks to HTTP servers using the [smart client protocol](https://www.git-scm.com/docs/http-protocol).

 ## Related
 This was inspired by [ugit](https://github.com/turfptax/ugit), which didn't work for my use case.
 (Talking to a non-github server, checking out only a subdirectory, and supporting incremental updates.)